AdaCore/RecordFlux/doc/development_guide/index.rst

 **Note:**
 An editable installation is used, so all changes to the Python source code take effect immediately and no reinstallation is required.
-An exception is the ``language`` module, which contains the specification of the langkit-based specification parser.
+An exception is the ``language`` module, which contains the specification of the `langkit <https://github.com/AdaCore/langkit>`_-based specification parser.
 The parser must be regenerated and recompiled using ``make parser`` before changes take effect.

 The repository contains configuration files for Visual Studio Code which enable most linters available from the Makefile and coverage reports integrated into the IDE.